x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 as I require.

 When I first started this project, `XCL` was originally a GFP.
-However, I modified it such that `XCL` is now considered foundational code that will always exist, and so it doesn't need to be a GFP.
+However, I modified it such that `XCL` is now considered foundational C++ code that will always exist in my Lyra, and so it doesn't need to be a GFP.

-The `XaiLife` Plugin is still a GFP as it contains optional content.
+The `XaiLife` Plugin is a GFP and it contains all of my project's content so far.